 As kitchen designers and builders we are critical thinkers about the logistical function and use of a space.
 For example, open shelves next to a range will get everything on the shelf dirty from cooking grease, smoke, etc. A vent hood with arched sides collects dust and grease.
 The dishwasher on the inner corner of cabinets makes it harder to unload.
 Your kitchen and cabinet designer should discuss these often overlooked details with you.

 13. Unbalanced Budget Busters

 Cabinetry, appliances, and countertops are the most expensive selections in a kitchen renovation.
-Their level of quality should be a balance to achieve a cohesive kitchen design.
-For example, high end luxury appliances next to builder grade cabinetry feels like corners were cut.
-Expensive marble countertops with big box store appliances is off balance.
+Their level of quality should be balanced to achieve a cohesive kitchen design.
+For example, high-end luxury appliances next to builder-grade cabinetry feel like corners were cut.
+Expensive marble countertops with big box store appliances are off balance.

 14. Congested Traffic Lanes

 Keep walkways between perimeter and island cabinets, appliances, and doorways clear.
 Having to zig-zag through stationary objects, like cabinetry, will result in a congested flow and probably bruised hips.
 Calculate to have enough space to have the dishwasher, oven, and refrigerator doors open that allows a person to shimmy by.